ngi-nix/summer-of-nix/README.md

     - [nixpkgs]() or a fork of it,
     - package-specific repositories under the ngi-nix GitHub organization
     - a yet non-existent monorepo ngi-nix/ngipkgs
   - We feel that a monorepo would serve the best balance between the needs of the users, the developers (participants) and the funding organizations.
-    A monorepo
-  -

 ## Timeline